kylerjohnston/muumu.us/_posts/2020-02-16-graphing-banana-bread.md

 categories:
 tags:
 - cooking
 - graphviz
+- recipes
+- baking
 ---
 I hate reading recipes.
-With most recipes I find myself re-reading the process over and over again as I'm making the thing because the steps aren't presented in a way that represents the actual process of cooking.
-Sometimes this is due to poor writing, but often it's just due to the nature of cooking.
-Cooking isn't a series of entirely sequential steps.
-There's typically a general sequence, but among the steps of that sequence are processes that can be done asynchronously &#x2014; the water has to be boiling and the vegetables chopped before you can start making your stew, but you can be chopping vegetables while the water is heating up.
+With most recipes I find myself re-reading the process over and over again as I&rsquo;m making the thing because the steps aren&rsquo;t presented in a way that represents the actual process of cooking.
+Sometimes this is due to poor writing, but often it&rsquo;s just due to the nature of cooking.
+Cooking isn&rsquo;t a series of entirely sequential steps.
+There&rsquo;s typically a general sequence, but among the steps of that sequence are processes that can be done asynchronously &#x2014; the water has to be boiling and the vegetables chopped before you can start making your stew, but you can be chopping vegetables while the water is heating up.

 Here is a recipe I use to make banana bread.
-I adapted it from the "Ultimate Banana Bread" recipe in [*The Cook's Illustrated Cookbook*](https://www.amazon.com/gp/product/1933615893/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1933615893&linkCode=as2&tag=muumuus-20&linkId=67155a99163cb1b505e8b871641a4570), ed.
-America's Test Kitchen (2011).
+I adapted it from the &ldquo;Ultimate Banana Bread&rdquo; recipe in [*The Cook&rsquo;s Illustrated Cookbook*](https://www.amazon.com/gp/product/1933615893/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1933615893&linkCode=as2&tag=muumuus-20&linkId=67155a99163cb1b505e8b871641a4570), ed.
+America&rsquo;s Test Kitchen (2011).

 ## Banana bread